beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ### `install_option.default` / `uninstall_option.default`

 A Boolean describing the initial value of the option in the GUI.
 If not provided, defaults to `False`.

+### `install_option.system` / `uninstall_option.system`

+The install scope for which the option is relevant.
+The value can be:

+* `true` to display the option only when installing for all users;
+* `false` to display the option only when installing for the current user; or
+* `"both"` to display the option for both install scopes.

+If this setting is not defined, it defaults to `"both"`.

+The install scope is selected by the user during installation, or fixed by the [`system_installer`][] setting.
+The scope of an installed app is reused when displaying uninstall options.

+If an option is not displayed for the selected scope, its configured default value is still provided to the post-install or pre-uninstall script.

 ### Using options